vyahhi/OpenLearningObjectives/README.md

 They must be specific, discrete, and demonstrable.
 Many learning objectives today are not structured in this way, which makes it difficult to use them.

-The Learning Accelerator and OpenEd have partnered
-to create a list of specific learning objectives for K-5 math.
+[The Learning Accelerator](http://thelearningaccerator.org) and [OpenEd][http://opened.com) have partnered  to create a list of specific learning objectives for K-5 mathematics.
 These objectives are structured  to enable competency-based learning.
-They also cover all of the content in the Common Core standards for math.
+They also cover all of the content in the
+Common Core standards for math for these grades.

 Our goal is to make these available for free for every teacher in the country.
 We hope this will be helpful for teachers and serve as a starting